BadgerCode/SourceSDK-Test-Maps/soundscapes.md

 # Good
+* Inside
+    * construct.inside
+        * Good for: Generic inside background hum
+    * general.concrete_quiet
+        * Good for: underground carpark
+    * eli_02_scrapyard_1
+        * Good for: a cave near the ocean. creepy maps
+* Inside/outside
+    * construct.garage
+        * Good for: inside areas of a map which are open to the outside
+* Outside
     * construct.outside
         * Good for: outside maps with birds
         * Good mixture of birds, wind
-* construct.inside
-    * Good for: Generic inside background hum
     * construct.lake
         * Good for: outside maps near water
+    * d1_trainstation.TerminalSquare
+        * Good for: Active town/city main square
-* construct.garage
+    * coast.util_windgusts
-    * Good for: inside areas of a map which are open to the outside
+        * Good for: Open, windy areas outside
     * cabin_outdoor
         * Good for: Maps in remote locations like forests, swamps
         * Constant outdoor wind and birds
         * Might be a bit annoying as it is constant sound
     * canals_canal_water
         * Good for: Maps right next to the ocean
-* general.concrete_quiet
-    * Good for: underground carpark
-* eli_02_scrapyard_1
-    * Good for: a cave near the ocean. creepy maps

 # Meh